alena-kono/sitemap-urls-auditor/README.md

 Features
 --------
-- This CLI tool has only one command (URL) with one option (--filename).
+- This CLI tool accepts only one argument (URL) and one option (--filename).
 - Can output result only to default pager or .json file.
 - `--help` option is also available.
 - Based on great `typer` [library](https://typer.tiangolo.com) by [*tiangolo*](https://github.com/tiangolo).